wp-plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 3.5.1 =
-= 3.5 =
+* Fixed a few conflicts with other plugins and themes = 3.5 =
 * Added an option to automatically add the search form to your Members Directory page
 * Fixed a couple of bugs with multisite installations